 The Coordinate Data Table is the tool you use to bring in manual measurements and data from total stations.
 You can open data in ASCII, .csv and .txt formats.
 Most total station data collectors will export to one of those formats.
-One of the recent releases of FARO Zone 3D added the ability to import data directly from several total stations and data collectors.
+The Total Station data must be exported to a file and then that file can be imported into Faro Zone.
+Faro Zone does not support the import of data directly from the Total Station unit.

 - Click the Coordinate Data Table tool.